-Next up I stopped using all the non-essential apps on my phone.
+Next up, to kick that instagram shadowban butt, I stopped using all the non-essential apps on my phone.
 I didn’t check the “Followers” app to see who unfollowed me for a week.
 Before that, I had been doing it daily.
 What can I say, I like to keep an eye on who is ditching me?
 Haha.
 As part of the no additional apps thing, I made sure I posted manually.
 I operated in a low-key way for a couple of days.

 During this time, I switched up my Instagram theme; I’ll blog about in a couple of weeks once my feed is settled in and is something I love.
 Because heck theming your Instagram is TOTES fun.
 Yup, deliberate use of totes for ironic lols.
 I played around with it in Unum (a planning app) and started planning images, how they could work together and collecting more for my stash.

 But I wasn’t done yet, what about switching from a business profile?